Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Numerical Method

 Firstly, an average inter-particle distance, $L_{p}$, is calculated; using the total mass, number of particles and the mean density.
 The linking length for the default on-the-fly FOF in {\sc GADGET-3} is $L_{gr} / L_{p} = 0.16$, which is commonly used to find dark matter (DM) halos.
 However, sometimes the FOF can link together DM substructures which actually belong to multiple galaxies with distinct stellar structures, into a single halo.
 Therefore, the stellar components of the FOF groups are considered to be more stable and thereby identified as galaxies.

 In order to select galaxies, we obtain stellar groups by modifying the FOF group finder as follows: we allow the FOF to first link over stars as the primary particle type, and then link over (gas + DM) particles as the secondary type.
 To facilitate selection of stellar groups, which are generally smaller in size, we use a linking length three times smaller than the default one: $L_{gr} / L_{p} = 0.16 / 3$.
 The FOF is executed on-the-fly within a simulation at time intervals of a multiplicative factor $1.001$ of the scale factor $a$, or, $a_{\rm next} / a_{\rm prev} = 1.001$.
 All the groups above a minimum length of $\geq 32$ particles are finally selected, which provide us with a set of galaxies at a given simulation time.
+The code execution comprises of a FOF overhead of $(6 - 9) \%$ of the total processing time.

 Our preliminary tests indicate that the center-of-mass position of the FOF groups are offset from the gas density peak location.
 Hence we decide not to consider the center-of-mass positions but to record the position of the member gas particle with maximum SPH density in each group: this maximum gas density location is considered as the group center.
 We tag in the code the group (representing a galaxy) and the group center each relevant gas particle belongs to.
 We define the galactocentric radius, $r$, as the distance of each gas particle from its group center.